AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-api-content-fragments.md

 ## Prerequisites {#prerequisites}

-The Assets REST API is available on each out-of-the-box install of a recent AEM version.
+The Assets REST API is available on each out-of-the-box install of a recent Adobe Experience Manager as a Cloud Service version.

 ## Key Concepts {#key-concepts}